edev/mechanical_keyboard/README.md

 My general strategy is simple: since the battery is the primary wear part on almost any battery-containing device, I intend to ensure that whatever battery I use is fully replaceable and standard so that I can be confident that I'll be able to replace it for at least 10 years.

+# Keychron K8 Pro

+The [Keychron K8 Pro Barebone kit](https://www.keychron.com/products/keychron-k8-pro-qmk-via-wireless-mechanical-keyboard?variant=39755425972313) seems to be ideal for my needs at this stage.
+It provides an easy entry point for my first custom keyboard, and it checks all of my boxes quite well, as far as I know.
+I might eventually move on to a much more involved ZMK build; if so, I'm confident that my experience building the K8 Pro will prepare me well for a more advanced follow-up project.

+To complete the build, all I will need are switches, keycaps, and stabilizers, plus modding and building tools.
+The K8 Pro includes a case and plate that I believe will work well for me, and it even includes high-quality sound damping very close to what IO Sam recommended in his build [7].

+Before committing to this, I will want to investigate potential issues, including:

+1. Battery replacement: buying a replacement, removing the original battery, installing the new one, informing the firmware (if needed), etc.
+2. Precise key layout, including shift key sizes, etc.
+3. Watch many more reviews in case I've missed other problems or issues.

 # Resources

 Marketplace: [kbdfans.com](https://kbdfans.com)